Lambda-School-Students-Alumni/student-resources/readme.md

 > "A note, instrument, or other evidence of indebtedness relating to payment for an educational program is not enforceable by an institution unless, at the time of execution of the note, instrument, or other evidence of indebtedness, the institution held an approval to operate."

 Lambda School does not have an approval to operate by the California BPPE.
-Legal opinion is needed on whether the ISA is valid.

 ##### California BPPE